jhvanderschee/jekyllcodex/getting-started.md

 &lt;/body&gt;
 &lt;/html&gt;</pre>

 You need to place the html files you want to include in a folder in the root named: '_includes'.
+You can find the code [here](https://github.com/jhvanderschee/jekyllinclude).

 ## Step 2.
 Preview your website